mlange-42/yarner/README.md

 ```

 This creates a file `Yarner.toml` with default settings,
-and a file `README.md` as starting point for Literate Programming.
+and a file `README.md.md` as starting point for Literate Programming
+(don't care for the double extension for now).

 The generated file already contains some content to get started with yarner's
 basic features.
 For details, read the following sections.